ucrcsedept/course-support/modules/VSCode-Docker-Setup/VSCodeDockerSetup.md

 - Need to do more research on `docker compose` command and the purpose of the `yml` file.
 ---

 There are two methods that you can use set up and build your course containers: either using the images that are on the UCR servers, or building them yourself with the given files on your own machine.
+We recommend using the UCR servers, since everything is already configured for you on the servers.

 ## Accessing Containers on UCR Servers in VSCode (Recommended)